 The Lab Ray cannot turn your pet the following colours: Baby, Pirate, Plushie, Quiguki, Royal, and Usuki.
 It also won't upgrade intelligence, do anything to your petpet, or take away max hit points.
 It simply changes the stats and appearances mentioned above.

 What are the Lab Ray exclusive colours?

 Some colours can only come from the Lab Ray!
 There is simply no other easy way in Neopia, like using a paint brush, to change your pet into that certain colour.
 (These colours are not accessible via a Fountain Quest either!)
 The Lab Ray exclusive colours are: Clay, Garlic, Ice, MSP, Robot, Sponge.

 Some colours are primarily available through the Lab Ray, because no paint brush (or similar item) generates them.
-These colours are often considered Lab Ray colours, even though they are also available through Fountain Faerie Quests: Alien, Chocolate, Coconut, Custard, Mallow, and Snot.
+These colours are often considered Lab Ray colours, even though they are also available through Fountain Faerie Quests: Alien, Chocolate, Coconut, Custard, Mallow, Snot, and Jelly.

 Finally, the fruit and vegetable Chia colours are available through FFQs and Magical Chia Pops, but could be considered primarily Lab Ray colours due to the rarity of these alternate means.

 Is there really no other way to get Lab Ray colours?

 Technically you can get some of these colours by other means.Any colour is available through the annual Holiday Dream Neopet Giveaway, in which a very small number of lucky Neopets receive one permanent species and colour change on the Day of Giving.